darciew/joke-generator/README.md

-# Random Joke Generator 🃏
+# Random Dad Joke Generator 🃏

-A small web application that allows you to click a button and see a random joke.
+A small web application that allows you to click a button and see a random dad joke - probably funnier than it thinks it is...

 ## Technologies